mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </tr>
 </table>
-In order to get add an element in the array you use the syntax `ArrayAppend(array,"value")` or `arrayname[index] = "value"`.
+In order to get add an element in the array you use the syntax 'ArrayAppend(array,"value")' or 'arrayname[index] = "value"'.
 The first example of adding an array element is **with an instruction**.
 The second is updating an array element is **by assignment**.
-So looking at the final `favorite_colors` array:
+So looking at the final 'favorite_colors' array:

--   What’s the index of `"brown"` ?
+-   What's the index of '"brown"' ?
--   What did the `ArraySort` instuction do to the collection?
+-   What did the 'ArraySort' instuction do to the collection?
--   What does `ArrayLen` instruction return?
+-   What does 'ArrayLen' instruction return?

 There are lots of cool things to do with an array.
-You can rearrange the order of the elements using the `ArraySort` instruction like we did in the last example.
-You can iterate through each element using the `cfloop` instruction.
-You can find the address of a specific element by using the `arrayName[index]` instruction.
-You can ask an array if an element is present with the `ArrayIsDefined` instruction.
+You can rearrange the order of the elements using the 'ArraySort' instruction like we did in the last example.
+You can iterate through each element using the 'cfloop' instruction.
+You can find the address of a specific element by using the 'arrayName[index]' instruction.
+You can ask an array if an element is present with the 'ArrayIsDefined' instruction.
 Try out this example that brings a bunch of things together:

 <table>